TRIBUNE.NET.PH | Making good living in memorial properties

 This year’s 1 November observance of All Saints’ Day will surely be spent with unusual quietude as memorial parks have been ordered closed by the government from 29 October to 4 November.
 The general public receives this with some sadness since Undas is a big to-do among Filipino families who are used to making memorial parks their “second home” come this time of the year.

-While cemeteries are mainly defined as a solemn place for the dead, there is another context that recent buyers of memorial plots are starting to embrace.
+While cemeteries are mainly defined as a solemn place for the dead, there is another context that recent buyers of memorial lots are starting to embrace.
 Lately, as an investment that would fulfill a future need (although a rather stark reality) or as an asset that one could later unload as well.

 But yes, besides being a pre-need acquisition, one could think of purchasing a memorial plot much like the way a buyer would put hard-earned money in a house and lot.
 Except that, in this case, the scale is smaller, the price cheaper and the risks lower.